swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 Zoom room calendar views are public - anyone can view whether a room is available.
 Only Carpentries staff members can actually book a room.
 If a room is available, please contact a staff member or team@carpentries.org if you would like to make a room reservation.

 Room availability can be viewed below.

-Beyond this, checking to see if a room is available is just like you might for a conference room in real life.
-Your office may have a calendar booking system but peeking in is the only way to know if a room is actually occupied.
-You may use a room if no one is in it, but may get bumped if someone has a reservation.
+Remember, there are three separate rooms available.
+If you see fewer than three rooms booked at any given time, at least one room is available for use.

 <div id = 'cc'>Text here to be replaced by calendar</div>